Five Free Copies of Upcoming O’Reilly Book ‘High Performance JavaScript’

 25. Match found

-The text ok means the engine completed a successful, zero-length match, and backtrack shows where the engine backtracks to the last choice point.
+The text ok means the engine completed a successful, zero-length match, and backtrack shows where the engine backtracks to the last choice point, which it does after trying and failing to match the next token (>).
 As you can see here, with lazy quantification the engine backtracks forward after each character which is not followed by ">".

 Here's what happens with <[^>]*>: